NLeSC/collab-demos/demos/emetabolomics/mass-spectrometry-and-liquid-chromatography.md

 _Separating a complex mixture by chromatography_

 Chromatography can be _liquid chromatography_ (_LC_) or _gas chromatography_ (_GC_), but the principle is much the same: the complex mixture is diluted by a _solvent_, and then the resulting mixture is introduced into a so-called _column_.
 The column is basically a small tube filled with _packing material_.
 The purpose of the packing material is to slow down certain molecules more than others, depending on the molecule's structure, size, and charge.
-This way, each type of molecule will be associated with a characteristic travel time through the column (the so-called _retention time_).
+This way, each type of molecule will be associated with a characteristic travel time through the column (the so-called _retention time_):

 ![chromatography-idealized.png](chromatography-idealized.png)